Palestinian expulsion from Lydda and Ramle: Lausanne Conference

-The United Nations convened the Lausanne Conference of 1949 from April to September 1949 in part to resolve the refugee question.
+The United Nations convened the 1949 Lausanne Conference from April to September 1949 in part to resolve the refugee question.
 On 12 May 1949, the conference achieved its only success when the parties signed the Lausanne Protocol on the framework for a comprehensive peace, which included territories, refugees, and Jerusalem.
 Israel agreed in principle to allow the return of all of Palestinian refugees because the Israelis wanted United Nations membership, which required the settlement of the refugee problem.
 Once Israel was admitted to the UN, it retreated from the protocol it had signed, because it was completely satisfied with the status quo, and saw no need to make any concessions with regard to the refugees or on boundary questions.
 Israeli Foreign Minister Moshe Sharett had hoped for a comprehensive peace settlement at Lausanne, but he was no match for Prime Minister David Ben-Gurion, who saw the armistice agreements that stopped the fighting with the Arab states as sufficient, and put a low priority on a permanent peace treaty.

 On 3 August 1949, the Israeli delegation proposed the repatriation of 100,000 refugees, but not to their former homes, which had been destroyed or given to Jewish refugees from Europe; Israel would specify where the refugees would be relocated and the specific economic activities the refugees would be permitted to engage in.
 Also, the 100,000 would include 25,000 who had already returned illegally, so the actual total was only 75,000.
 The Americans felt it too low: they wanted to see 200,000–250,000 refugees taken back.
 The Arabs considered the Israeli offer was "less than token."
 When the '100,000 plan' was announced, the reaction of Israeli newspapers and political parties was uniformly negative.
 Soon after, the Israelis announced their offer had been withdrawn.